Placeholder-Software/Dissonance/docs/index.md

 ## Dissonance VoIP

-[Dissonance](https://placeholder-software.co.uk/dissonance/) is a realtime Voice over IP (VoIP) system designed to be built directly into unity games
+[Dissonance](https://placeholder-software.co.uk/dissonance/) is a realtime Voice over IP (VoIP) system designed to be built directly into Unity games.

  - Low latency/real-time voice communications.
- - Efficient Opus encoding
+ - Compact Opus encoding.
- - Multiple chat rooms
+ - Multiple chat rooms.
- - Private message to individual players
+ - Private messages to individual players.
- - Voice Activation and Push To Talk
+ - Voice Activation and Push To Talk.
- - Positional Audio
+ - Positional Audio.
- - Echo cancellation
+ - Echo cancellation.
+ - Flexible Networking.

 ## Getting Started

-Start with [**Project Setup**](Basics/Getting-Started.md) this will guide you through importing Dissonance into your project and then present you with links to tutorials.
+The [**Project Setup**](Basics/Getting-Started.md) will guide you through importing Dissonance into your project and then present you with links to tutorials.

-If you're looking for documentation on a specific topic look in the sidebar.

 ## Intermediate Topics